In order to increase your reach, keeping accessibility in mind is a good idea.

-You may always add a link around or even on the image to a page with a long description about that specific image.
+You may always add a link around or even on the image to a page with a long description of that specific image.
 That should of course only be done with images that are to benefit from such long descriptions.
-Also, remember that a page should have a bare minimum of 450 words, but preferable at least 1,500.
+Also, remember that a page should have a bare minimum of 450 words, but preferably at least 1,500.
 That’s a quite long description indeed!

 For those of you who propose audio files on your website (i.e. maybe you have a podcast?), you want to include the entire transcript of each one of your audio files.

 This is not only good for people who are deaf or have difficulty listening to audio files, but for Google and other search engines.
 This is actually content for you.
 Really good fat content (i.e. I would imagine that your podcast is likely to be over 2,000 words without much of a problem.)